1 / 65

 (15)

-Quite large at 22" dia.
-It's perched on a dirt mound, so drainage is excellent, but you will find that the seams can drip, varying with the type of rain— 205 per month with fees!
-Camp the other site listing for shorter stays.
-Quite large at 22" dia.
-It's perched on a dirt mound, so drainage is excellent, but you will find that the seams can drip, varying with the type of rain— Opening up the TeePee to campers/ long stay travelers.
-Baseline Tipi knowledge to include safe fire practices as well as how to properly configure the Tipi flaps for various weather and fire conditions is required.
-Moving the Flap poles(~30' Tree) can be a chore for persons under ~130lbs.
-Furnishings include level dry dirt, some various rugs/ground coverings and an open rock firepit.
-It's not much but will keep the smoke and wind out of your face. -Cold outdoor shower behind wood shed -Cold outdoor sink -Water hose for auxiliary use.
-10psi, 1-2 gpm. -Open Forging for wood and anything else in the area. -Outhouse 100 feet away. -Potential options for free/reduced stay if you split wood/labor.
-Any long term guest, I would appreciate it if you split your own wood, but you're welcome to the dry wood from the stack for starting a fire, replace what you take with split wood if able please. -180 acres of state forest at the north border with some trails.
-A short hike to Lake Howell, and access to the dirt bike trail network as well.
-The only site with full privacy.
+Located at the Valley Ridge Lookout campsite, We wanted to offer a long term TiPi option for interested folks.
+Huge discounts for longer stays, up to 46% rate cut. $205/month with fees. -Use Camping@Valley Ridge Lookout site listing for large groups and shorter stays. -Quite large at 22" dia.
+It's perched over a slight mound, so no puddles form inside as drainage is excellent, but you will find that the TiPi seams may drip, varying with the type of rain— It is our my first Tipi, been a learning curve to maintain the canvas for best water proofing. -Baseline Tipi knowledge to include safe fire practices as well as how to properly configure the Tipi flaps for various weather and fire conditions is required.
+Moving the Flap poles(~30' Tree poles) can be a chore for smaller persons without the right technique. -Furnishings include level, dry dirt, various rugs/ground coverings available, and an open rock firepit.
+It's not much but will keep the smoke and rain out of your face.
+Seasonally, the water may be cut off but: -Cold outdoor shower behind wood shed -Cold outdoor sink -Water hose for auxiliary use.
+10psi, 1-2 gpm. -Open forging for fire wood and anything else allowed. -Outhouse 100 feet away. -Options for free/reduced stay if you split wood/labor.
+Any long term guest, I would appreciate it if you split your own wood, but you're welcome to the dry wood from the stack for the starting of a fire, replace what you take with split wood if able bodied, but don't risk your safety if you can't handle an axe. -X27 Friskers splitting axe should be hanging around the wood shed. -180 acres of state forest at the north border with some trails. -2 mile hike to Lake Howell, and access to the dirt bike trail network as well. -The only site with full privacy.
 Do anything.
-Just respect the land, no trash or chemicals.
-SouthSouthEast facing slope, good sun, some shade areas throughout the day.
-Closest and flattest walk to the outhouse, which is an underrated benefit vs. the lower campsite in my opinion.
-Large outdoor rock fire pit, metal grate for setting over the rocks for cooking over the fire.
-Others may use the Outhouse or the NW trail.
-The rest of the property is out of sight and downhill from this site.
-FWD vehicles are not recommended at all.
+Just respect the land, no trash or chemicals. -SouthSouthEast facing slope, good sun, some shade areas throughout the day. -Closest and flattest walk to the outhouse, which is an underrated benefit vs. the lower campsite in my opinion. -Large outdoor rock fire pit, metal grate for setting over the rocks for cooking over the fire.
+Light 2WD vehicles are not recommended.
+Inquire for more info.

 4WD recommended